Sky-High Returns: The Economic and Social Case for Green Roof Amenity Space

 While the return of investment is building and place dependent and therefore varies widely from project to project, anecdotal reports and a handful of research studies have demonstrated that urban green roof amenity space increases property value and makes financial sense.
 In some cases, a green roof can also contribute to human health and well-being, healing and stress reduction, provide learning environments, support community, and even facilitate additional event rental incomes.

 The value of accessible roof gardens should not be overlooked when evaluating different design options, and the possibility of achieving multiple design objectives.
-With over 80 per cent of people in the US and Canada living in cities and growing, green roof amenity space is becoming more and more necessary to meet the needs of urban dwellers.
+With over 80 per cent of people in the US and Canada living in cities, green roof amenity space is becoming more and more necessary to meet the needs of urban dwellers.
 Designers should be prepared to create green roof amenity spaces that serve these multiple functions to maximize the benefits for their clients.

 Advertisement